Gregor Mendel 1867

 Yellow / Green, Round / Wrinkled peas versus White / Purple people eaters

-Fleming Jenkin along with Charles Darwin and other 19th century biologists supposed that inheritance was a blending process.
+Fleming Jenkin along with Charles Darwin and other 19th century biologists heredity that inheritance was a blending process.
 Gregor Mendel showed instead that inheritance is particulate.

-Suppose the White allele (W) is genetically dominant to the Purple allele (w).
+Reconsider Jenkin's argument from blending inheritance with a Mendelian particulate model.
+Suppose the White allele (W) is genetically dominant to the recessive Purple allele (w).

-Line 1: A white sailor introduced on the island of Purple People Eaters is homozygous WW and introduces two W alleles into the populations.
+Line 1: A White sailor thrown up on the island of Purple People Eaters is homozygous WW, and introduces two W alleles into the populations.
 The PPEs are all homozygous ww.

-Line 2: Suppose the sailor has a two-fold reproductive advantage over locals: he has four offspring, all of whom are heterozygous Ww, and White.
+Line 2: Suppose again that the sailor becomes King, and gains a two-fold reproductive advantage over locals, who have two offspring each.
+He has four offspring, all of whom are heterozygous Ww, and therefore White.
 The number of Whites has quadrupled, and the number of W alleles has doubled to four.

 Line 3: In the next generation, each of the white Ww offspring again has a two-fold advantage, doubling the number of W alleles to eight.
-Random assortment produces a 1:2:1 genotypic ratio of WW, Ww, and ww offspring, thus reconstituting two WW and four Ww white offspring, and two purple ww offspring (3:1 phenotypic ratio).
+Random assortment produces a 1:2:1 genotypic ratio of WW, Ww, and ww offspring, thus giving rise to two WW and four Ww white offspring, and two purple ww offspring (3:1 phenotypic ratio).

-Lines 4 & 5: The number of W alleles doubles every generation, and the proportion of WW and Ww individuals increases indefinitely relative to ww individuals.
-Eventually the population will become (almost) entirely white, as predicted by Darwinian Natural Selection in combination with Mendel's Genetics.
+Line 4: The number of W alleles doubles every generation, and the proportion of WW and Ww individuals increases indefinitely relative to ww individuals.

 Mendelian particulate inheritance ensures that the selective advantage of a genotype will be perpetuated as an increase in the number of alleles in that genotype in each generation.
-This in turn means that a new, advantageous phenotype can predominate a population quickly.
+This in turn means that a new, advantageous phenotype can come to predominate a population.
+Recall that the disadvantageous recessive w allele cannot be totally eliminated from the population.
 This disproves Jenkin's argument from blending inheritance, that a new favorable trait cannot expand in a population.

 HOMEWORK: Suppose W is semi-dominant OR recessive to w: will the same results be obtained?
 Diagram & prove your answer.